pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-18.md

 How were their civil affairs distributed?

 The consuls had the judiciary power after the expulsion of the kings, as the praetors were judges after the consuls.
 Servius Tullus had divested himself of the power of determining of civil causes, which was not resumed by the consuls, except in some very rare cases, for that reason cal led extraordinary.
 They were satisfied with naming the judges and establishing the several tribunals.

 By a discourse of Appius Claudius, in Dionysius Halicarnasseus, it appears, that, so early as the 59th year of Rome, this was looked upon as a settled custom among the Romans; and it is not tracing it very high to refer it to Servius Tullus.

 Every year, the praetor made a list of such as he chose for the office of judges during his magistracy.
 A sufficient number was pitched upon for each cause; a custom very near the same as that now practised in England.

-And what was extremely favourable to liberty* was, the praetor fixing the judges with the consent of the parties.
-The great number of exceptions, tha t can be made in England, amounts pretty near to this very custom.
+What was extremely favourable to liberty* was, the praetor fixing the judges with the consent of the parties.
+The great number of exceptions, that can be made in England, amounts pretty near to this very custom.

-The judges decided only the questions* relating to matter of f act: for example, whether a sum of money had been paid or not; whether an a ct had been committed or not.
+The judges decided only the questions* relating to matter of fact: for example, whether a sum of money had been paid or not; whether an a ct had been committed or not.
 But, as to questions of law, as these required a certain c apacity, they were always carried before the tribunal of the centumvirs.

 The kings reserved to themselves the jud gement of criminal affairs, and in this were succeeded by the consuls.
-It w as in consequence of this authority that Brutus put his children, and all those who were concerned in the Tarquinian consp iracy, to death.
+It was in consequence of this authority that Brutus put his children, and all those who were concerned in the Tarquinian consp iracy, to death.
 This was an exorbitant power.

 The consuls, already investe d with the military command, extended the exercise of it even to civil affa irs; and their procedures, being stripped of all forms of justice, were rat her exertions of violence than legal judgements.

 This gave rise to the Valerian law, by which it was made lawful to appeal to the people from every decision of the consuls that endangered the life of a citizen.
 The consuls had no longer a power of pronouncing sentence in capital cases  against a Roman citizen, without the consent of the peopleC2B6.

 We see, in the first conspiracy for the  restoration of the Tarquins, that the criminals were tried by Brutus the co nsul; in the second, the senate and comitia were assembled to try them.

-The laws, distinguished by the name of < span class3D"ital">sacred, allowed the plebeians the privilege of c hoosing tribunes; Edition: cu rrent; Page: [231] from whence was formed a body, whose pretensions at fir st were immense.
-It is hard to determine which was greater, the insolence o f the plebeians in demanding, or the condescension of the senate in granting.
+The laws, distinguished by the name of sacred, allowed the plebeians the privilege of choosing tribunes; from whence was formed a body, whose pretensions at fir st were immense.
+It is hard to determine which was greater, the insolence of the plebeians in demanding, or the condescension of the senate in granting.

 The Valerian law allowed of appeals to the people; that is, to the peopl e composed of senators, patricians, and plebeians.
 The plebeians made a law that appeals should be brought before their own body.

-A question was soon  after started, whether the plebeians had a right to try a patrician: this w as the subject of a dispute to which the impeachment of Coriolanus gave ris e, and which ended with that affair.
+A question was soon asked whether the plebeians had a right to try a patrician: this w as the subject of a dispute to which the impeachment of Coriolanus gave rise, and which ended with that affair.

 When Coriolanus was accused by the tri bunes before the people, he insisted, contrary to the spirit of the Valeria n law, that, as he was a patrician, none but the consuls had a power to try him: on the other hand, the plebeians also, contrary to the spirit of that same law, pretended, that none but their body were empowered to be his jud ges, and accordingly they pronounced sentence upon him.